 Today, more than 28 million Americans are taking antidepressant and anti-anxiety drugs.
 In 1998, doctors wrote more than 130 million prescriptions for antidepressants.
-According to the Physicians’ Desk Reference, the top antidepressant drugs only address signs and symptoms associated with depression, and can cause a variety of side effects, including insomnia, anxiety, restlessness, fatigue, body rash, tremor, facial tics, diarrhea, loss of appetite and sexual dysfunction.
+According to the Physicians’ Desk Reference, the top antidepressant drugs only address signs and symptoms associated with depression, and can cause a variety of side effects, including insomnia, anxiety, restlessness, fatigue, body rash, tremor, facial tics, diarrhoea, loss of appetite and sexual dysfunction.
 Depression alone is stressful enough on the body – and while medications may provide temporary relief, they can further compromise our health.

 Acupuncture and Traditional Chinese Medicine (TCM) incorporate thousands of years of experience in treating the “Yu” Syndrome which manifested similar as depression, e.g. feeling low in mood, low motivation and fatigue.
 Acupuncture and TCM traditionally are used to alleviate the above signs and symptoms accompanying depression.
-TCM are trying to address the root causes and underlying imbalances that have contributed to the problem safely and naturally.
+TCM are trying to address the root causes and underlying imbalances that have contributed to the problem naturally.

 Acupuncturists are aware of the powerful interplay between our body and emotions, the two are inseparable.
 When we experience emotional upset, our internal environment becomes damaged.
 Likewise, when we experience physical problems, our emotions can become greatly affected.